erazocar/erazocar.github.io/_pages/about.md

 I try to get involved as much as I can with social equity projects and hope to add my grain of salt towards my homecountry's betterment (originally from Honduras).
 I plan on doing this by using state of the art technology to promote research, education, and decision making in locations worldwide with lack of proper infrastructures and data services.

 I love travelling, running, eating exotic food, and basically learning new things.
-I enjoy reading mostly classic authors (favorite book: Notes from the Undeground, Dovs.), and have the idea of someday writing something of my own.
+I enjoy reading mostly classic authors (favorite book: Notes from the Undeground, Dost.), and have the idea of someday writing something of my own.
 Haven't started yet.